-Pyramid Peak Trail is a 6.2 mile lightly trafficked out and back trail located near Kyburz, CA that features a river and is only recommended for very experienced adventurers.
+Pyramid Peak Trail is a 6.2 mile lightly trafficked out and back trail located near Kyburz, California that features a river and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and is accessible from June until October.

 I did this last several years ago.
 A short, aggressive trail with a huge payoff when you reach the peak.
 Basically a stair master so make sure you're ready for a very challenging hike before you go.
 If you make good time it can be a relatively quick one...back in time for siesta ;)